-Aditi writes for Ferragamo: From biodiversity to consumer activism, here are four frameworks that can help foster the cognitive shifts required to achieve true sustainability.
+Aditi writes for Ferragamo: Though we can buy more sustainably, we can’t buy sustainability.
+From biodiversity to consumer activism, here are four frameworks that can help foster the cognitive shifts required to achieve true sustainability.

 But when it comes to fashion, it’s important to realize that the dominant fashion model is degenerative – from the extraction and exploitation of finite resources, from raw materials to human labor, as the means for “infinite” growth and success.